 The rocket is being erected

-A picture perfect launch, also good to see is the separation of the 1st stage of Rexus 4
+The separation of the 1st stage of Rexus 4 can be seen very well